dezordi/ViralFlow/README.rst

 =====
 * The adapters and reference file should be in the same directory of fastq files.
 * The minor consensus version is based only on replacing the nucleotide from the consensus (majority consensus) with the minor allele (supported by 5 to 49% of the reads), without any statistical method to reconstruct quasispecies genomic populations.
 For minor variants with percentage near of 50%, the results of this step should be curated mannualy owing the possibility of different frequencies from ivar and bamreadcount analysis.
-* Using Dockerfile or Singularity a pangolin update will be performed automatically, but periodical updates are recommended (re-building the docker image);
 * More information `Here <https://dezordi.github.io/>`_;